Mahatma Gandhi Road (Secunderabad): General Bazaar

 There is an offshoot road towards the west which takes to the Begumpet Airport, and the road is the place where Sir Ronald Ross is said to have discovered the cause of malaria.

 Transport

-MMTS Train station is called as James Street.
+The nearest MMTS train station is James Street.

 MG Road is well connected by the state-owned TSRTC buses to all parts of the city.
-There are plenty of buses since it lies between Rani Gunj bus depot and Secunderabad station.
+There are plenty of buses since it lies between Ranigunj bus depot and Secunderabad station.

 Landmarks

 Major landmarks include Gandhi Statue, Chermas, Asrani Hotel, Paradise X roads, KFC, Ramgopalpet Police Station and Malani Building.
 Parsi Fire Temple is also situated along this road.

 Police Station

 The M.G.
 Road in Secunderabad was earlier known as James Street.
 The Police Station was designed by Dewan Bahadur Ramgopal Malani who donated it to the Police Department for its use.
 According to an Andhra Pradesh government order dated 23 March 1998 the clock and the police station building were designated as heritage buildings.